agungperdananto/automated_EL/README.md

 ### Install requirements
     pip install -r requirements.txt
 ### Setup chromedriver
-Windows
+### Windows
     Create directory C:\bin
-    Download chromedriver for Windows (https://sites.google.com/a/chromium.org/chromedriver/home) and save to C:\bin Add directory to your PATH:
+    Download chromedriver for Windows (https://sites.google.com/a/chromium.org/chromedriver/home) and save to C:\bin Add directory to your PATH.

     Depending on your Windows version:
-    If you're using Windows 8 or 10, press the Windows key, then search for and select System (Control Panel) If you're using Windows 7, right click the Computer icon on the desktop and click Properties Click Advanced system settings
+        If you're using Windows 8 or 10, press the Windows key, then search for and select System (Control Panel) If you're using Windows 7, right click the Computer icon on the desktop and click Properties

+    Click Advanced system settings
     Click Environment Variables
     Under System Variables, find the PATH variable, select it, and click Edit.
 If there is no PATH variable, click New